 Modification of shipping containers takes great work just like building a home.
-Installation of windows, doors, vents and other spacing options require the steel to be cut down, trimmed or shaped.
+Installation of windows, doors, vents, and other spacing options requires the steel to be cut down, trimmed, or shaped.

-As containers have the toughest steel, corten steel, they need powerful tools made with the toughest of materials to withstand the pressure.
+As containers have the toughest steel- corten steel- they need powerful tools made with the strongest materials to withstand the pressure.
 Let's have a look at what qualities of tools are needed for this job.

 The Material Base of Cutting Tools